-Greek-Style Cauliflower is a delicious side dish of Greek origin.
-The recipe involves cooking cauliflower in a sauce made from tomato purée, dry white wine, and a selection of spices such as garlic, coriander, and ginger.
+Greek-style Cauliflower is a delicious side dish of Greek origin.
+The recipe calls for cooking the cauliflower in a sauce made from tomato purée, dry white wine and a selection of spices such as garlic, coriander and ginger.
 The result is a dish with an intense and spicy flavor, perfect to accompany grilled meats or fish.
-To serve, it is recommended to dress the cauliflower with a drizzle of olive oil, fresh lemon juice, and finely chopped coriander.
+To serve, it is recommended to dress the cauliflower with a drizzle of olive oil, fresh lemon juice and finely chopped coriander.

 Peel the garlic and crush it

-Put garlic and onion in a pot along with the tomato purée, oil, wine, and coriander
+Put the garlic and onion in a pot together with the tomato purée, the oil, the wine and the coriander seeds

 Meanwhile, bring a pot of water to a boil